Advance Directives

 • Underlying principle: autonomy Autonomy Respect for the patient’s right to self-rule.
 Medical Ethics: Basic Principles (self-determination)

-• Studies have found that use of ADs decreases use of life-sustaining treatment and increases use of hospice and palliative care services.
+• Studies have found that use of ADs is associated with decreased use of life-sustaining treatment and increased use of hospice and palliative care services, although the evidence is mixed and structured advance care planning conversations appear more influential than documents alone.

 The Patient Self-Determination Act

-The Patient Self-Determination Act of 1991 states that health care facilities must inform patients Patients Individuals participating in the health care system for the purpose of receiving therapeutic, diagnostic, or preventive procedures.
+The Patient Self-Determination Act of 1990 (effective December 1, 1991) states that health care facilities must inform patients Patients Individuals participating in the health care system for the purpose of receiving therapeutic, diagnostic, or preventive procedures.
 Clinician–Patient Relationship of their rights to:

 • Participate in and direct their own health care decisions